Blue Skies (1946 film): Critical response

-Bosley Crowther of The New York Times liked it too.
-"So many screen exercises in the music-album line have been so cluttered up with 'biography' that it is a pleasure at last to see one in which a tune-vender's life and his music are not mutually and mawkishly abused.
-Such a one is the Paramount's current and cheerfully diverting "Blue Skies," which catalogues some songs of Irving Berlin without catalyzing that gentleman's career.
+In another positive review, Bosley Crowther of The New York Times wrote, "So many screen exercises in the music-album line have been so cluttered up with 'biography' that it is a pleasure at last to see one in which a tune-vender's life and his music are not mutually and mawkishly abused.
+Such a one is the Paramount's current and cheerfully diverting Blue Skies, which catalogues some songs of Irving Berlin without catalyzing that gentleman's career.
 And with Fred Astaire and Bing Crosby as its bright particular stars, everyone's probity is honored by it—especially Mr. Berlin's."

+Accolades

-At the 19th Academy Awards, honoring the films from 1946, Blue Skies was nominated for two Oscars: Best MUSIC (Scoring of a Musical Picture) - Robert Emmett Dolan and Best MUSIC (Song) - "You Keep Coming Back Like A Song", Music and Lyrics by Irving Berlin.
-The awards, however, went to The Jolson Story – Morris Stoloff and "On the Atchison, Topeka and the Santa Fe" from The Harvey Girls – Music by Harry Warren; Lyrics by Johnny Mercer.
+At the 19th Academy Awards, Blue Skies received two nominations: Best Music (Scoring of a Musical Picture) for Robert Emmett Dolan and Best Music (Song) for "You Keep Coming Back Like a Song", music and lyrics by Irving Berlin.

 Soundtrack and dance routines

 Crosby applies his famous relaxed crooning style to the many songs he delivers here.
-In contrast, Astaire, assisted by choreographers Hermes Pan and Dave Robel (for the "Puttin' on the Ritz" routine), delivers a series of dances which explore the theme of confrontation, both with partners and with the audience.
+In contrast, Astaire, assisted by choreographers Hermes Pan and Dave Robel (for the "Puttin' On the Ritz" routine), delivers a series of dances which explore the theme of confrontation, both with partners and with the audience.
 As a result, it is one of only a few Astaire films not to feature a romantic-partnered dance.